 Employment Outlook and Salary Info

 Graduates from a master's degree program in welding engineering are prepared for advanced-level careers within the materials engineering field.
 Welding engineers specialize in developing, joining, and testing materials for use in product manufacturing.
-Employment growth of materials engineers, including welding engineers, was projected to increase by 1% during the 2014-2024 decade, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reported that, as of May 2015, materials engineers made a median annual wage of $91,310 (www.bls.gov).
+Employment growth of materials engineers, including welding engineers, was projected to have little or no change during the 2018-2028 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reported that, as of May 2018, materials engineers made a median annual wage of $92,390 (www.bls.gov).

 Continuing Education and Certification Info